cumberworth/LatticeDNAOrigami/README.md

 ### `domain_update_biases_present`

-This should be set to true if any bias functions being used are defined for specific binding domains in the system.
+This should be set to `true` if any bias functions being used are defined for specific binding domains in the system.
-For example, if a bias function is defined on the distance between two binding domains.
+For example, this should be `true` if a bias function is defined on the distance between two binding domains.
 This ensures that the bias is updated each time a domain is set, rather than after the whole configuration of the system has been set.

 ### `simulation_type`